NahumTadesse/Implementation1/docs/installation.md

 - Review the printed forecast and generated plot.

 ## Troubleshooting Common Issues
-- If `matplotlib` is not found: pip install matplotlib
+- If matplotlib is not found:
+  <br>pip install matplotlib